ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Basically this means Git offers us tooling to collaborate on code bases without overwriting each others changes so easily.

 We saw which workflow JWorks uses in Git and which commands we can use to do so.
-This way we learned how to create Git repo's and create separate branches for features or different environments.
+This way we learned how to create Git repos and create separate branches for features or different environments.
 And we even saw the different ways to merge these branches.
 One thing we'll definitely won't forget that fast is to rebase when pulling to keep a clean non-spaghetti like history, something that is preferred by many co-workers at JWorks!